subquery/subql-starter/extrinsics/README.md

-# SubQuery - Validator Threshold Amount
+# SubQuery - Extrinsic

-this subquery will index and visualize the minimal amount to become a validator
+this subquery will index and count the number of extrinsic in a specific block